-What Can a Handyman Do in Signal Mountain, Tennessee?
+What Can a Handyman Do Without a License in Signal Mountain, Tennessee?

 Signal Mountain is in Hamilton County, Tennessee.
 Tennessee does not issue a general “handyman license,” but it does require a state contractor license when a project (labor + materials) reaches the state threshold; below that, you typically operate under local (city/county) business licensing and must still follow permit and trade-license rules.
 A handyman-style exemption effectively exists below the state contractor threshold, but it does NOT allow you to perform licensed trades (electrical/plumbing/HVAC) beyond limited, specifically-permitted activities.